-Guidelines for Assessment of Mini Project Practical/Oral Examination in Even semester:
+Guidelines for Assessment of Mini Project Practical/Oral Examination:

-- Report should be prepared as per the guidelines issued by the University of Mumbai. - Mini Project shall be assessed through a presentation and demonstration of working model by the student project group to a panel of Internal and External Examiners approved by the University of Mumbai - Students shall be motivated to publish a paper based on the work in Conferences/students competitions.
+- Report should be prepared as per the guidelines issued by the University of Mumbai. - Mini Project shall be assessed through a presentation and demonstration of working model by the student project group to a panel of Internal and External Examiners preferably from industry or research organisations having experience of more than five years approved by head of Institution. - Students shall be motivated to publish a paper based on the work in Conferences/students competitions.